The theory presented on this blog has energy as size at the subatomic. Specifically, it…

 For light to tire without scatter, we require some highly fluid low energy substance to fill the universe, and since no such substance is currently considered to exist in conventional theory, tired light has been dismissed as an impossibility.
 But if we allow for an aether of zero-point particles we get that light may fade in energy without being scattered.
 We also get that the light will fade in discrete steps due to the particle nature of the aether.
 However, these steps are likely to be too small to be the cause of redshift quantization.

 The tired light hypothesis is also unable to explain Halton Arp’s observation that redshift seems to be independent of distance.
 Only Halton Arp’s intrinsic redshift can explain this part of the puzzle.
-Objects become redder over time due to mass condensing onto them.
+Objects start off redshifted and become bluer over time in a process dubbed mass condensing.
 But why would mass condensation happen in discrete steps sufficiently large to be noticed by astronomers?

 I’ve proposed in my physics that mass condensation is due to a hypothesized ability of protons to absorb photons.
 If this is a straight forward process, a proton will grow in mass by a photon every now and again.
 However, this would show up as a fairly uniform process with many tiny steps.
 It wouldn’t be the relatively large steps that have been observed, so it appears that mass condensation must be something more complex.
 It may be that photons build up on the surface of protons without making them noticeable larger before some threshold is reached where the photons rearrange themselves into the fabric of the protons.
 But here, I’m only speculating.